data-solution-automation-engine/data-solution-framework/docs/design-patterns/design-pattern-staging-layer-persistent-staging-area.md

 ## Motivation

-The History Area is a generic concept that serves multiple purposes in the Data Warehouse architecture.
-The structure is source specific (similar to the Staging Area) but the History Area is designed to track changes over time and contains additional attributes for this purpose.
+The Persistent Staging Area is a generic concept that serves multiple purposes in the Data Warehouse architecture.
+The structure is source specific (similar to the Staging Area) but the Persistent Staging Area is designed to track changes over time and contains additional attributes for this purpose.
 While in most cases the structure of the STG and HSTG areas are similar in terms of attributes (with some specific exceptions in constraints), this is not a requirement.
 There may be scenarios where some attributes are omitted, and the templates used should be able to support this.
 The STG to HSTG process is in many ways a straightforward and consistent process that can be implemented without additional metadata - naming conventions are sufficient.
 The HSTG does not even need to be a relational database (RDBMS) - it can be a flat file or other type of storage.
 HSTG provides a raw archive of source data that was presented to the Data Warehouse environment and can be used for refactoring, auditing or 'replaying history' in upstream Data Warehouse layers.
 Also known as
 Archiving